DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The `skyblockEventsNotifications` object contains the settings related to Skyblock events notifications.

 The `enabled` property determines whether the feature is enabled or not.
-If it's set to true, the bot will send a message to the Guild chat 30 and 5 minutes before an event occurs
+If it's set to true, the bot will send a message to the Guild chat 5 minutes and moment before the event starts.

 The `notifiers` object contains a list of events that the bot will notify for, and whether each event is enabled or not.
 By default, all events are enabled.
 You can disable an event by setting its value to false.